 |My Work:||Home Biography Contact|

-I'm a Canadian writer and photographer who's seven years into an around the world sailing trip with my family--currently we're in Central America.
+I'm a Canadian writer and photographer who recently completed an eight year around the world sailing trip with my family--now we're back home in Vancouver, BC.
 Writing is a way of indulging my curiosity about the world I'm lucky enough to explore.
 It gives me the excuse to delve into subjects and places in a way that many of us never have time for.
 I also get to ask those really juicy questions - the kind my mother said were impolite.

 Editors say I'm easygoing and professional to work with and they repeatedly assign me stories that inform and entertain their readers.
 I also love taking on new challenges and working with new publications - so let me know what you need.